DELIVERING EFFECTIVE PROGRAMMES AND SUSTAINED OUTCOMES

 - ensuring continued access to and use of water and sanitation facilities, and continued safe hygiene practices, at least until the end of the programme in March 2018 and hopefully far beyond.

-Our priorities during this phase are to:
+Our priorities during this phase were to:

 - Ensure the continued use and maintenance of sanitation and water supply facilities installed during the delivery phase, and the continued practice of hand washing with soap at critical times.